Climate-neutral operations

 To provide insight into our CO2footprint and reduce our CO2emissions, we use the CO2Performance Ladder.
 Many government agencies use this system.
 We also communicate on whether we have achieved our goals.
 Every step in the process is verified by an external auditor.

-In March 2024, we received CO2Performance Ladder certification at Level 4.
+In January 2025, we are recertified for the CO2Performance Ladder certification at Level 4.

 We took action in 2023 to make the SVB offices more sustainable and also to reduce our CO2 emissions from travel and on the goods and services we procure.
 Details of these measures are set out in our CO2 management plan.